 On the land, it's a small place packed with a whole lot of history.
 East from the wharf, it's a large sea packed with a lot of ships that used to ply the Atlantic Ocean off the Salem coast, searching for seafood sustenance, and now contains a tall ship waiting for your visit.
 Cute and sea worthy might describe the historic buildings you'll wander around and the ship docked outside them.
 Salty and historic would go a long way to describe the tales of the men and women who plied the planks and waited for their men to come back from a voyage on the sea that took Salem men to all corners of the world.

-- Boston Then and Now
+- Salem Maritime Then and Now

 - Things You Should Not Miss